-Categories: Christian fiction, supernatural fiction
+Categories: Christian fiction, literature and fiction, science fiction and fantasy, futuristic, supernatural fiction

 Publisher: Bethany House Publishers

 Release Date: April 4, 2017

 Format: paperback review copy from Bethany House Bloggers

 Four Bestselling Authors Team Up for Thrilling Supernatural Suspense

 Gathering four stories from four bestselling author friends, Invitation is the first collection in the ongoing Harbingers series.